jackiewoodall/twb/the_way_beyond.md

-The personal stories of people involved with pursuing a spiritual path and/or consciousness expansion within the contexts of Christianity (Merton, Roberts), American Indian (Castaneda), Buddhism (HamiltonMerritt, Trungpa, Watts), yoga (Jones, Muktananda, Ram Dass, Swami Rama, Yogananda), psychedelic drugs (Castaneda, Lilly, Ram Dass, Watts), and “other” (Lilly, Merrell-Wolff, Watts).
+The personal stories of people involved with pursuing a spiritual path and/or consciousness expansion within the contexts of Christianity (Merton, Roberts), American Indian (Castaneda), Buddhism (Hamilton-Merritt, Trungpa, Watts), yoga (Jones, Muktananda, Ram Dass, Swami Rama, Yogananda), psychedelic drugs (Castaneda, Lilly, Ram Dass, Watts), and “other” (Lilly, Merrell-Wolff, Watts).